Our top 10 wildlife sightings in October

 Look for fungi growing in all sorts of different places from dead trees and fallen branches to the woodland floor and even grassland.
 Remember, some fungi can be deadly if eaten so it’s best to leave them for others to admire too.

-During the autumn the number of blackbirds in Britain increases dramatically as many birds from northern Europe come here for the winter, where conditions are milder.
+During the autumn the number of blackbirds in Britain increases dramatically as birds from northern Europe come here for the winter, where conditions are milder.
+Later in the autumn they'll be joined by other thrushes including redwing and fieldfare.

 Blackbirds, and other thrushes, like feeding on windfall apples in gardens, so don’t tidy them all way!